 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark Oval Primary Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
+Ark Oval Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that Ark Oval Primary Academy governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Oval Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

-Our local governing body
+Our governing body

-- Six to 10 members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Six to 10 members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area.

 - The Principal